augwa2000/learngit/readme.txt

-git is a version controt system git  is free software
+git is a distribution version controt system git  is free software